 You connect with other students worldwide.

 In TED-Ed Clubs all over the world, some of the same topics are coming up and being talked about.
-From researching endangered species to dealing with depression, these ideas are important to club members of all ages.
+From researching endangered species to dealing with depression, these ideas are important to TED-Ed Club Members of all ages.
 You can also exchange recommendations for music, video games and graphic novels.
-Click here to read about TED-Ed Club Connect Week. »
+Click here to read about TED-Ed Club Connect options. »

 You can apply to attend a TED-Ed Weekend event.